igormomc/Golang-KanbanBoard/README.md

 ## Introduction

-This project is a Kanban board implementation in Go, utilizing the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework for building modern command-line applications and the [Lip Gloss](https://github.com/charmbracelet/lipgloss) styling library for layout and styling.
+This small project is a Kanban board implementation in Go, utilizing the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework for building modern command-line applications and the [Lip Gloss](https://github.com/charmbracelet/lipgloss) styling library for layout and styling.
 It's designed to provide a simple and intuitive interface for task management directly from your command line.

 ## Features